How disability insurance can help divorce planning

 The two types of disability insurance are short-term and long-term.
 Short-term policies are for temporary disabilities that typically last under one year.
 Depending on the terms of the specific policy, long-term disability insurance can provide benefits for a set period of two or more years (or until the disability resolves) or until retirement age.
 The money from these policies can serve as income replacement if you become severely ill or disabled.
 For example, they can cover monthly living expenses, settle debts, or be invested in savings.

 In addition to individual disability coverage, some people may be eligible to receive disability benefits from the government through Social Security Disability Insurance (SSDI).
 SSDI is a component of Social Security and should not be confused with Supplemental Security Income (a program for those with limited income and resources) or individual disability insurance.
 Compared to disability coverage from an insurance company, SSDI benefits are far more difficult to qualify for because of the program's rigid restrictions on eligibility and definition of disability.
-Many applicants are denied benefits, and payments can typically be much lower than those from an individual disability policy, which can make it a less reliable source of income.
+Many applicants are denied benefits, and payments can typically be much lower than those from an individual disability policy, making it a less reliable source of income.

 Investing in disability income protection

-Unfortunately, disability is much more common than many think: An estimated 1 in 4 workers will become disabled during their working years1, and 1 in 8 will experience a long-term disability for more than five years2.
-Despite that surprisingly high likelihood, the cost of disability insurance can be reasonable: you can expect to pay anywhere from 1% to 3% of your annual income for a comprehensive disability policy.3 Disability policies are highly customized contracts, and your actual cost will vary based on a number of factors: your age and health, the benefit amount and benefit period (length of coverage), the definition of disability, and optional features or riders.
+Despite that surprisingly high likelihood, the cost of disability insurance can be reasonable: you can expect to pay anywhere from 1% to 3% of your annual income for a comprehensive disability policy.3Disability policies are highly customized contracts, and your actual cost will vary based on several factors: your age and health, the benefit amount and benefit period (length of coverage), the definition of disability, and optional features or riders.
 Guardian can provide a free personalized long-term disability insurance quote to help you better understand the cost.

-How a disability policy can protect you in a divorce: Two scenarios*
+How a disability policy can protect you in a divorce: Two scenarios involving spousal support*

 1. A surprise disability

 Bob suddenly becomes temporarily disabled after a severe car crash and cannot work for one year.
 Consequently, he can't afford to pay his ex-spouse the required monthly $2,500 alimony and child support payments.
 However, because Bob invested in long-term disability coverage, he is entitled to start receiving a tax-free $6,000/month benefit after a 90-day waiting period.
-This lets him continue paying his ex-spouse monthly $2,500 support payments with $3,500 leftover for his own needs.
+This lets him continue paying his ex-spouse monthly $2,500 support payments with $3,500 left for his own needs.
 This money replaces his lost income and helps him satisfy his support obligations during the year he can't work.

 2. A financial vulnerability is uncovered